Neogreen224/Skyrim-After-Dark/README.md

 Starting up the list
 Open the installation folder and double-click on the program called ModOrganizer.exe.

-Make sure the dropdown box on the right is set to NGVO and press the Run button.
+Make sure the dropdown box on the right is set to Skyrim After Dark and press the Run button.

 In-game MCM options
-NGVO has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.
+Skyrim After Dark has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 You are welcome to change any others to achieve your desired setup.